hwanggu-corgi/hwanggu-log/update.md

 ### November 21st, 2020

 #### Resume and career
-- ( ): Attend resume review with Rohan from 5:30 AM to 5:50 AM on November 21st, 2020
+- (x): Attend resume review with Rohan from 5:30 AM to 5:50 AM on November 21st, 2020
 - ( ): Apply to UTKSA
 - ( ): Improve hyungmogu.com
     - ( ): Add typewriter effect